Origins of the Sumerians: Competing Theories Explained

 Geoffrey Bibby's theory is based on the fact that the Sumerian artefacts and thousands of graves found in Dilmun (Bahrain) clearly indicate that Dilmun was the place from which the Sumerians travelled across the Persian Gulf to Failaka Island and then to southern Mesopotamia.
 He also relies on the fact that the Sumerians referred to Dilmun in their myths as an eternal paradise and that immortal dwelled there.

-Proponents of this theory go further when they decide that the Magan civilisation in Oman, the Tarout civilisation in Arabia, and the Umm Al Nar culture in the UAE and Qatar constitute the Gulf background of the Dilmun civilisation and that these civilisations were the origin of the Sumerians and their first home before they appeared in Mesopotamia.
+Proponents of this theory go further when they decide that the Magan civilization in Oman, the Tarout civilisation in Arabia, and the Umm Al Nar culture in the UAE and Qatar constitute the Gulf background of the Dilmun civilization and that these civilizations were the origin of the Sumerians and their first home before they appeared in Mesopotamia.

 The proponents of this theory take the Sumerian Uruk pottery as proof that it has similarities in its shape and red and grey colours, which were found in northern Syria and Palestine, so they drew a sloping road from those areas that the ancestors of the Sumerians took and then settled in the Sumer region.